alexocode/talks/social/you-know-nothing/you-know-nothing.md

 - Big on bringing compassion into work and life
 - Techy, full stack dev with a love for FP
 - Read a lot: SciFi, RPGs, thought-provoking stuff
-- Interests: game design & gaming, mindfulness, philosophy, ethics, space, productivity
+- Interests: game design & gaming, mindfulness, ethics, space exploration, productivity

+^
+There is a lot more to me than being a dev from cologne who builds stuff with elixir

+^
+And I'm 100% certain: There is a lot more to all of you

 ---
 [.footer-style: #fff186, Trim Poster, alignment(center), line-height(0.8), text-scale(3)]